Lollebollen/Portfolio/New Folder/README.md

 #### Window data

-The window data scriptable object was made so other people could expand on it.
+The window data scriptable objects was made so other people could expand on it.
 However it did miss on this since along the development it was needed to have one data open two different kinds of windows to sell the glitch effect.
 So the solution was to simply have two methods, one standard and another for exceptions.

  <Details>
  <summary> Code </summary>